Creating Vigo the Carpathian, and the Ghostbusters II Ending Fans Never Saw

 Despite everything, Eytchison thought the results of their month-long sprint to create the effect looked fantastic.
 “I’m usually the one who is most critical of our work,” he says.
 “But when we saw the dailies, I thought the effect was going to be really interesting, and with a few modifications to the set, we could make Wilhelm more comfortable stepping in and out.”
 But not everyone agreed.

-Though Eytchison was very happy with the results of the “test” shoot, something about it—Eytchison is still not sure exactly what—just didn’t work for Reitman.
+Though Eytchison was very happy with the results of the “test” shoot, something about it—Eytchison still isn't sure exactly what—just didn’t work for Reitman.
 “Ivan changed the entire ending,” Eytchison says.
 The director decided to replace the living picture scenes with a visual effect of Vigo’s disembodied head floating over a river of slime.
 At the end of the film, the villain doesn’t step out of the painting, but disappears from it, then reappears in the scene.
 Eytchison and his team weren't called back for the final shoot, which is why Vigo looks so different at the end of the film.

 It was a shame but, Eytchison says, that is the nature of the film industry—and he knew that going in.
 “I wished we had a little more time with Wilhelm to work out the bugs, but I realized that Dennis and ILM were dealing with hundreds of issues,” he says.
 “There were a lot of people working on it—other people at other jobs in other departments whose needs also had to be considered.
 And when all is said and done, you have to trust that the director knows best.”
 Eytchison, a director himself, understood that.